Features

 How will Paris cope without the Pompidou Centre for five years?

-The museum is set to close for five years, leaving a hole in the city’s arts scene and adding to growing disquiet about its general direction
+The museum is set to close in 2025, leaving a hole in the city’s arts scene and adding to growing disquiet about its general direction

 The warped aesthetics of Lynn Chadwick